Possible MQP Projects

 General: http://www.cs.wpi.edu/~rundenst/mqp-topics.html

-I generally interested in projects related to large-scale databases and information systems, stream monitoring applications and systems, databases and the WWW, and distributed databases.
+I generally interested in projects related to large-scale databases and information systems, stream monitoring applications and systems, high-performance analytics of sensor data, and so on.

 If you want to discuss MQP ideas please stop by my office (238 Fuller Labs) or email me at rundenst@cs.wpi.edu for an appointment.

-We have this year acquired a brand new 20-node PC cluster for 100k by NSF for developing stream processing software and applying this technology to a variety of applications.
-Thus, MQP projects surrounding this technology are highly encouraged.
-Some sample projects one could conduct include :
+We have acquired a new 20-node PC cluster for 100k by NSF for developing stream processing software and applying this technology to a variety of applications.
+Thus, MQP projects surrounding this technology could be conducted, including :

 Look at on-going larger research projects of the WPI Database Systems Research Lab at the " following location", any of which you can get involved in, if you are interested.